-The Company recognizes revenue in accordance with Accounting Standards Codification Topic 606, Revenue from Contracts with Customers (ASC 606) and follows a five-step process to determine the amount and timing of revenue recognized: (1) identify the contract with the customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to performance obligations in the contract, and (5) recognize revenue when (or as) the performance obligation is satisfied.
+The Company recognizes revenue in accordance with Accounting Standards Codification Topic 606, Revenue from Contracts with Customers and follows a five-step process to determine the amount and timing of revenue recognized: (1) identify the contract with the customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to performance obligations in the contract, and (5) recognize revenue when (or as) the performance obligation is satisfied.
 The Company's service is a single performance obligation that is completed upon the delivery of test results to the prescribing physician which triggers revenue recognition.

-Payors are generally billed at the Company's list price, unless a separate pricing contract is in place.
+Payors are generally billed at the Company's list price unless a separate pricing contract is in place.
 Net revenues recognized consist of amounts billed net of allowances for differences between amounts billed and the estimated consideration the Company expects to receive from such payors.
 The process for estimating revenues and the ultimate collection of accounts receivable involves significant judgment and estimation.
 The Company follows a standard process, which considers historical denial and collection experience, insurance reimbursement policies and other factors, to estimate allowances and implicit price concessions.
 Adjustments are recorded in the current period as changes in estimates occur.
 Further adjustments to the allowances, based on actual receipts, are recorded upon settlement.
-Included in revenues for the three months ended March 31, 2024 and 2023 was a \$2.5 million net revenue increase and a \$0.3 million net revenue increase, respectively, associated with changes in estimated variable consideration related to performance obligations satisfied in previous periods.
-The transaction price is estimated using an expected value method on a portfolio basis.
+Included in revenues for the three months ended September 30, 2024 and 2023 was a \$0.6 million net revenue increase and a \$2.5 million net revenue increase, respectively, associated with changes in estimated variable consideration related to performance obligations satisfied in previous periods.
+Included in revenues for the nine months ended September 30, 2024 and 2023 was a \$6.2 million net revenue increase and a \$2.6 million net revenue increase, respectively, associated with changes in estimated variable consideration related to performance obligations satisfied in previous periods.
+Included in revenue increase, respectively, associated with changes in estimated variable consideration related to performance obligations satisfied in previous periods.
+Setting an expected value method on a portfolio basis.